Statistics on emoji use in business communication for 2023

-Bear in mind, though, that these results are limited by the scope of the Cultivate’s analysis — they are based on the emoji usage data of four enterprises.
+Again, bear in mind that these results are limited by the scope of Cultivate’s analysis.
+Namely, they are based on the emoji usage data of 4 enterprises.

-In team chat apps, such as Pumble, sharing emojis and reacting with them is almost a given
+In team messaging apps, such as Pumble, sharing emojis and reacting with them is almost a given.

-But, what about email?
-Is it too formal for emojis?
+But, what about other channels of communication?
+Is email too formal for emojis?

-The Clutch survey has revealed that one-third of employees use emojis in work emails.
-However, the remaining two-thirds (60%) believe that emoji use in work emails is unprofessional.
+The remaining two-thirds (60%) believe that emoji use in work emails is unprofessional.

-- 9.2% are not keen on them and perceive them as unprofessional.
+- 9.2% are not keen on them and perceive them as unprofessional, and only

 - 9.1% say emojis can make work emails appear more personal.

 However, these claims contradicted previous research into emoji use in business commissioned by Customer Thermometer in 2019.

 According to that survey, 22.5% of American survey respondents regularly add emojis to their business emails.

 The report also indicated that women were more open to receiving work emails containing emojis than men.
 Namely, 87.7% of women deemed these emails friendlier, as opposed to 73% of men.